UniRush LLC and Mastercard failures in botched system conversion amount to breach of consumer protection law, agency charges

 Of RushCard’s 652,000 active users, about 45,000 suffered delays in direct deposits, the CFPB said in an announcement.
 Some 3,000 others had deposits sent back to the senders, or had accounts frozen because of incorrect fraud alarms.
 Transactions were declined for 20,824 consumers during a 3.5-hour period beyond the scheduled five-hour outage for the system switch, among other problems.

-Industry put on
+Industry put on notice

 The detailed order puts prepaid card companies on notice to test their processes thoroughly before switching their transaction systems, a notoriously risky task, one industry expert said.